Skip to main content

-Throughout your research degree, you can expect to engage in a range of key activities, including Registration and Induction.
+Throughout your research degree, you can expect to engage in a range of key activities

 International students may need to renew their visa during their studies or to seek advice on their visa options.
-Further information on specific issues that may affect PGR students holding Tier 4 visas can be found at Visa Issues.
+Find information on specific issues that may affect PGR students holding Tier 4 visas.

 If you are a research student who wishes to take up employment on campus, you may find the following information helpful: